How to Connect with Loved Ones

 Change and stressful situations will either push people towards:

 - Connecting with others more though keep in mind that not all connection produces emotional intimacy.

 - Withdrawing and isolating further.

-- Do you numb or switch off with a Netflix series?
+- Numb or switch off with a Netflix series?

-- Intensify your exercise routine in an effort to escape by grit alone?
+- Intensify your exercise routine to escape by grit alone?